Aosaginohi: Modern examples

-Witness reports are plentiful that grey herons and night herons glow blue-white, just like the fabled aosagi-no-hi.
+Some reports describe grey herons and blue herons as appearing blue-white, a phenomenon that has been compared with the legendary aosagi-no-hi.

 there are also legends that the heron flies while carrying a burning piece of branch in its mouth, or that it spits fire.
 In the Metropolitan Tokyo area, there has been a reported sighting of the night heron spewing fire at the surface of the Tama River.

 On Sado Island, Niigata Prefecture in what used to be village (now part of Sado city), legend has it that strange fire phenomena called "dragon lantern" were seen flying almost nightly by the local ume tree at temple.
 When someone shot it with an arrow, it turned out to be a heron.

 Ibaraki Prefecture's local historian Kimimori Sarashina (更科公護) published an instance of him witnessing fuzzy blue-white light flying around May or June c.
 1928, in the city of Chikusei, and remarks that night herons are often said to glow.
 In Ibaraki township, he saw a yoshigamo (falcated duck) and a karugamo (Eastern spot-billed duck) glowing.
 Another local historian (Note: Zama's expertise is at Sagamihara, Kanagawa.) reported the folklore around Kasumigaura, Ibaraki that a heron supposedly turns into a fireball.

 Rational explanations

 In the aforementioned 1712 encyclopedia Wakan sansai zue there is already the observation that the luminescence of a night heron flying at night has been taken to be a yōkai phenomenon by people at large.
 And Urami kanwa (1754) compares the "heron fire" phenomenon to seeing spark-lights from a cat stroked against the grain in the dark, and conjectures something similar can happen with birds' wings.
 (Note: Urami kanwa 裏見寒話 Book 5.)

 There are legends that night herons which attain a certain old age become enchanted like the kitsune fox or tanuki raccoon dog.
 Such legends may have emerged from the sheer creepiness of the nocturnal night heron crying loudly and flying in the night sky.
-There are fanciful tales of night heroes developing pectoral scales, scattering yellowish powders, thus emitting blue-white light while flying in the clouded sky around autumn time.
+There are fanciful tales of night herons developing pectoral scales, scattering yellowish powders, thus emitting blue-white light while flying in the clouded sky around autumn time.

 One plausible scientific explanation is that certain bacteria may attach themselves to a waterfowl's body, and glow under moonlight.
 Or white tufts of feather on the night heron's breast may appear to glow when seen in the dark.